 The per capita income in Eagle in 2010 was $40,886, which is wealthy relative to Idaho and the nation.
 This equates to an annual income of $163,544 for a family of four.

 Eagle is a somewhat ethnically-diverse city.

 The people who call Eagle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagle residents report their race to be White, followed by Asian.
-Important ancestries of people in Eagle include German, Irish, Swedish, and Norwegian.
+Important ancestries of people in Eagle include German, Irish, Norwegian, and Italian.